 (e) False and fraudulent representation;

 (f) Mistaken belief.

-Paragraph 3 of section 348 provides that children under the age of 12 years old are not capable to give their consent.
+Paragraph 3 of section 348 provides that children under the age of 12 years old are not capable of giving their consent.

-Likewise, a 5 year old child who lacks the ability to properly comprehend his situation is considered to be unable to voluntarily and freely give his consent and the element of ‘absence of consent’ can be established successfully as what has transpired in the case of Roden (1981) 4 A Crim R 166.
+Likewise, a five-year-old child who cannot properly comprehend his situation is considered to be unable to voluntarily and freely give his consent and the element of ‘absence of consent’ can be established successfully as what has transpired in the case of Roden (1981) 4 A Crim R 166.

-Establishing the free and voluntary giving of consent cannot be attained if it is clear that coercion and threat is employed in committing a sexual offence.
-The code is silent as to the guidelines in establishing the degree of coercion and threat that needs to be employed in order to ascertain that the victim did not give his consent freely and voluntarily.
+Establishing the free and voluntary giving of consent cannot be attained if it is clear that coercion and threat are employed in committing a sexual offence.
+The code is silent as to the guidelines in establishing the degree of coercion and threat that needs to be employed to ascertain that the victim did not give his consent freely and voluntarily.

 Consent is also not freely and voluntarily given if it is attained by fraudulent means.
-Under this circumstance, the victim is led to believe that the sexual act is of different nature.
-In the case of Williams 1 KB 340, the accused, who is a singing teacher, was able to have a sexual intercourse with his pupil when he induced the latter and represented that the sexual act is a method that will improve her breathing.
+Under this circumstance, the victim is led to believe that the sexual act is different.
+In the case of Williams 1 KB 340, the accused, who is a singing teacher, was able to have sexual intercourse with his pupil when he induced the latter and represented that the sexual act is a method that will improve her breathing.